williamatownsend/WilliamATownsend.github.io/_pages/about.md

 I am a PhD  candidate in Economics at the  University of Oklahoma. <br /> <br>

- I work on applied macro issues focusing on political economy, development, and public economics. <br />
+ I work on applied micro issues focusing on environment and ecology, agricultural economics, international trade, development, and public economics. <br />
 <br>

 You can find a copy of CV <a href=''>here.</a>
 Please click on the link to access my teaching dossier (statement of teaching philosophy, sample course outlines, and student evaluations) <a href='https://drive.google.com/file/d/1z5G0PW0LeU_AG0Tny1Bot7VTHSq3KNDE/view?usp=sharing'>[Link]</a>. <br />
 <br>

-In my free time, I like to read, play Xbox, or make travel plans with my family.  <br />
+In my free time, I like to read, camp, or make travel plans with my family.  <br />
 <br>

 *Note:* Please click on HTML to access paper drafts.